Skip to main content

 Metrics & Observability

-The sync system collects comprehensive metrics for monitoring and debugging.
+The sync system collects metrics for monitoring and debugging.

 Metric Categories